sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/02 - Back Then/01 - Subcon.md

 *That was it.
 Time, Time Pieces* - he'd been sent back in time, to a point before those changes happened.

+It couldn't have been just him, right?
+Considering everything?

 *Had the kid won, then?
 Was it over?
 Were things back to normal?*

 And what of that void?